ovh/docs/pages/platform/ai/deploy_tuto_14_img_segmentation_app/guide.en-gb.md

 > [!warning]
 >
-> Be careful to upload the 2 files obtained during the training of your model.
+> Make sure to upload the 2 files obtained during the training of your model.
 > Weight files names can change for you.
-Make sure that the variable `best_weights_path`, of the file `variables.py`, indicates the path of your model's weights.
+Make sure that the variable `best_weights_path` (of the `variables.py` file) indicates the path of your model's weights.
 Change it if necessary.
 >

 Once your data is uploaded, it can be accessed from all OVHcloud AI tools, either with read-only (RO) or read-write (RW) permissions.

 > [!warning]
 >
-> Before continuing, be sure to modify the `samples_test` list in the `variables.py` file.
+> Before continuing, make sure to modify the `samples_test` list in the `variables.py` file.
 > Indeed, this list must contain the patients of the test set, which were not used for the training of the model.
 This list will not be the same for you, since the patients were randomly shuffled.
 It is therefore important that you replace it with your own test samples list!
 >